MojoliciousDotIO/mojolicious.io/blog/2017/12/04/day-4-dont-fear-the-full-app/index.markdown

     $r->get('/another_unsafe' => ...);

-You'll notice that I didn't write `my $unsafe = $r->get('/unsage' => 'unsafe')`.
+Since Lite app keywords don't have a way to attach to another route, they basically always add them to the "current global route".
-You don't need to store them all to variables, you probably won't nest a `get` off of a `get` until you really know what you are doing, but you can.
+That's where the confusion comes in.

-Finally I'm going to let you in even deeper on my secret.
+Speaking of which, I'm going to let you in even deeper on my secret.
 I like the chained type of routing so much more than using `group` that I actually use it in my Lite apps.
 Sure I still use `app` and `plugin`, but one of the first things I do is `my $r = app->routes`.
 Then, I use that instead of the routing keywords in all but the simplest of cases.